Teto-at-GitHub/leetcode-CSharp/README.md

 # Leetcode solutions for [NeetCode](https://www.youtube.com/c/neetcode) in C#

-This is my personal fork of https://github.com/neetcode-gh/leetcode : I am mostly adding C# solutions.
+This is my personal fork of https://github.com/neetcode-gh/leetcode.
+I am adding C# solutions to the [blind 75](https://neetcode.io/practice?tab=blind75) collection of problems.

+## Update

+In the meantime, C# solutions were added to the main repo, but I prefer working with my sln/proj setup as it allows for quick testing in the IDE.

 ### Naming convention